yoguut/das-pay/README.md

 If you have a different input file you would like to use, simply point the input csv to your desired file path.

+## Journal

+The Journal is a `mdbook` on its own under the `journal` subdirectory.
+It's there to keep a record of my current progress, so I can get more contexts on whatever topics I am researching before passing out.

 ## License

 GPL 3.0